What happens when someone is injured during a criminal act? Does the victim only have a claim against the person who committed the criminal act?

 has been on the premises before and acted violently (such that the business has notice of the danger);

-In order to fall into one of these special circumstances, an injury victim must prove that there had been specific incidents of violent crimes on the premises that are sufficiently numerous and recent, so as to place the defendant on notice of this ‘history of violence.’
+In order to fall into one of these special circumstances, an injury victim must prove that there had been specific incidents of violent crimes on the premises that are sufficiently numerous and recent so to place the defendant on notice of this ‘history of violence”.
 Contacting a lawyer who is familiar with common defense tactics on these cases, who knows what evidence must be secured and how to identify potential defendants is critical to win your case.

 Don’t be victimized twice.
-You need Rogers Sevastianos & Bante, LLP now — a firm with a history of handling and winning these cases.
-Contact us today.
+You need the legal team of Rogers Sevastianos & Bante – lawyers with a history of handling and winning these cases.
+You can contact us online or schedule a free initial consultation by calling 314-485-4002.